Dancing the Dream: Content

 Jackson dedicated Dancing the Dream to his mother Katherine, and the book has an introduction written by his longtime friend Elizabeth Taylor.

 The volume consists of 46 pieces of poetry and essays.
 The subjects Jackson writes about are primarily children, animals and the environment.
 For example, one specific poem titled "Look Again, Baby Seal" promotes environmentalism as Jackson imagines anthropomorphic seals who brood about the fate of being killed by hunters.
 Another poem ("So the Elephants March") presents elephants that refuse to be killed in order for ivory pieces to be made from their tusks.
 A third piece ("Mother Earth") describes a struggle to cope with the discovery of an oil-covered seagull feather.
 To stress the theme of environmentalism and the necessity for action, Jackson writes in the essay, "We've been treating Mother Earth the way some people treat a rental apartment.
 Just trash it and move on."

 Jackson also writes about the degree to which the 1990 death of the AIDS sufferer Ryan White affected him in a poem titled after the youth, and as he presents in the poem, Jackson believes the teenage boy suffered through general ignorance of the disease.
 The poem "Mother" was written for his mother Katherine, whom Jackson loved deeply.
 In one stanza Jackson writes, "No matter where I go from here/You're in my heart, mother dear."
 The poem had previously been published by his mother in her 1990 autobiography My Family, and was not the only material in Dancing the Dream to have appeared elsewhere.
 The poems "Dancing the Dream" (titled as "The Dance") and "Planet Earth" were included in the sleeve notes for Jackson's 1991 Dangerous album (and in its 2001 special edition re-release).
-Furthermore, the lyrics to the songs "Will You Be There" and "Heal the World" — also from the 1991 album — were included in Dancing the Dream.
+The lyrics to the songs "Will You Be There" and "Heal the World" — also from the 1991 album — were included in Dancing the Dream.
 A spoken version of the poem "Planet Earth" appeared on the 2009 posthumous album This Is It.

 Dancing the Dream includes approximately 100 photographs.
 Some photographs had been previously published, such as those that were published in the 1985 Jackson calendar, and others that had been published in magazines such as Ebony and People.
 Furthermore, the volume includes photographs converted from stills of Jackson's music videos such as "Black or White" (1991) and "Remember the Time" (1992).
 Jackson commissioned artwork for Dancing the Dream from Nate Giorgio and David Nordahl, whom Jackson met in the 1980s and with whom he subsequently developed a professional relationship.